-Siemens Bank uses the basic indicator approach (BIA) as specified in CRR in order to measure and cover the regulatory capital requirement for operational risk.
+Siemens Bank uses the basic indicator approach (BIA) as specified in CRR II in order to measure and cover the regulatory capital requirement for operational risk.

-To measure the required economic capital, Siemens Bank reduces the available risktaking potential by the amount determined for regulatory purposes under the BIA.
+To measure the required economic capital, Siemens Bank compares the amount determined for regulatory purposes under the BIA with the available risk-taking potential.
 The Bank also conducts regular stress tests on its economic capital adequacy requirements as part of the internal capital adequacy assessment in order to minimize the risk in this static approach caused by possible fluctuations in the results of operations.